danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - Redirected relevant links in schedule to 2021 manual.
 - Added "An Approach to the Arithmetic of Infinites" to regular schedule, at the beginning of the Leibniz sequence.
+- Added two days to main schedule to make room for "Approach."
+- Changed reference to "Notes" from "Comments" in the assignments for "Approach."